 \section{Further Discussions of Prior Efforts}

 \paragraph{Transformers and empirical scaling laws.}

 A growing body of work has established empirical scaling laws for Transformer models with respect to data size, model size, and computational budget.
-Early studies demonstrated power-law curves between generalization performance and model size for Transformer-based LLMs~\cite{kaplan2020scaling,henighan2020scaling}, with subsequent extensions to transfer and multitask learning~\cite{hernandez2021scaling,wei2022emergent}.
-Notably, it has been shown in~\cite{hoffmann2022training} that smaller models trained on more data can outperform larger ``undertrained'' models under fixed compute budget.
-Other studies have explored the effects of overparameterization, initialization, and depth-width trade-offs in the scaling laws of Transformer-based models~\cite{bahri2024scaling,zhai2022scaling,xiao2021early}.
-Emergent phenomena and scaling transitions such as double descent~\cite{nakkiran2020deep}, in-context induction~\cite{olsson2022icl}, and phase shifts in predictability~\cite{ganguli2022predictability} have also been empirically observed.
-Investigations on Vision Transformers and instruction-tuned models~\cite{dosovitskiy2020Image,chowdhery2023palm} further support the universality of scaling behaviors across different modalities.
+Early studies demonstrated power-law curves between generalization performance and model size for Transformer-based LLMs~\citep{kaplan2020scaling,henighan2020scaling}, with subsequent extensions to transfer and multitask learning~\citep{hernandez2021scaling,wei2022emergent}.
+Notably, it has been shown in~\citep{hoffmann2022training} that smaller models trained on more data can outperform larger ``undertrained'' models under fixed compute budget.
+Other studies have explored the effects of overparameterization, initialization, and depth-width trade-offs in the scaling laws of Transformer-based models~\citep{bahri2024scaling,zhai2022scaling,xiao2021early}.
+Emergent phenomena and scaling transitions such as double descent~\citep{nakkiran2020deep}, in-context induction~\citep{olsson2022icl}, and phase shifts in predictability~\citep{ganguli2022predictability} have also been empirically observed.
+Investigations on Vision Transformers and instruction-tuned models~\citep{dosovitskiy2020Image,chowdhery2023palm} further support the universality of scaling behaviors across different modalities.

-Our work complements these empirical findings by providing a \emph{precise} theoretical characterization on the scaling law of in-context memorization error of nonlinear Attention as a function of the sample-to-dimension ratio ($n/p$) and the SNR of the input data.
+Our work complements these empirical findings by providing a \emph{precise} theoretical characterization on the scaling law of interpolation error of nonlinear Attention as a function of the sample-to-dimension ratio ($n/p$) and the SNR of the input data.

 \paragraph{Efficient Transformer variants and low-rank adaptation.}